ManosDiam/GitHub-Actions-Deep-Dive/docs/general/github_token_and_permissions.md

 ## General

-GitHub Actions is a powerful tool for automating tasks and workflows within GitHub.
 One of the key features of GitHub Actions is the ability to authenticate and authorize actions using GitHub Tokens, such as the GITHUB_TOKEN.
-Additionally, GitHub Actions also allows repository owners to fine-tune the access that workflow jobs have to resources within a repository using the permissions keyword.
+Additionally, GitHub Actions also allows repository owners to fine-tune the access that workflow jobs have using the `permissions` keyword.
+In this blog post, we will take a detailed look at how someone can have granular control over the actions that their workflows take.

 ## GITHUB_TOKEN